-Microcannula Liposuction is widely recognized as one of the safest forms of liposuction, as it does not involve general anesthesia, and delivers the smoothest, most natural result, as it uses very small cannulas (instruments used to suck the fat).
-Local anesthetic is placed in the area to be treated, which makes the area numb, and also expands the fat cells for easier removal.
-It also minimizes the post-operative bruising which is typically much more severe with traditional liposuction.
-Since very small instruments are used, only small amounts of fat are able to be removed with each stroke of the surgeon.
+Widely recognized as one of the safest forms of liposuction.
+It does not involve general anesthesia, and delivers the smoothest, most natural result, as it uses very small cannulas (instruments used to suck the fat).
+Local anesthetic is placed in the area to be treated.
+This makes the area numb and expanding the fat cells for easier removal.
+It also minimizes post-operative bruising which is typically much more severe with traditional liposuction.
+Since very small instruments are used, only small amounts of fat can be removed with each stroke of the surgeon.
 This involves more work from the physician, but a smoother, more natural result for the patient.
 In addition, the patient experiences less trauma with the smaller instruments.

 Tumescent liposuction is an outpatient procedure, avoiding a costly hospital stay.
-Since the patient remains awake during the surgery, Dr. Hansen can ask the patient to change positions which leads to better sculpting of the targeted areas.
+Since the patient remains awake during the surgery, Dr. Hansen can ask the patient to change positions, leading to better sculpting of the targeted areas.

-Tumescent liposuction has an unprecedented safety profile, and allows for the safe and efficient removal of both deep and superficial excess layers of fat with little discomfort, faster recovery, and improved cosmetic results.
+Tumescent liposuction has an unprecedented safety profile.
+It allows for the safe and efficient removal of both deep and superficial excess layers of fat with little discomfort, faster recovery, and improved cosmetic results.
 Patients see fewer skin irregularities, less bleeding, and reduced bruising.

-Power Assisted Liposuction: Power Assisted Liposuction, or PAL, is a procedure performed using a special cannula which uses tiny, rapid vibrations to break up fat cells so that they can be suctioned out of the body.
-Dr. Hansen can remove more fat in a shorter period of time, which leads to enhanced results, a safer procedure, and faster recovery.
+Power-Assisted Liposuction, or PAL, is a procedure performed using a special cannula that uses tiny, rapid vibrations to break up fat cells so that they can be suctioned out of the body.
+Dr. Hansen can remove more fat in a shorter period of time.
+This leads to enhanced results, a safer procedure, and faster recovery.

 In PAL, the tip of the cannula, the tube used to extract fat from the body, vibrates rapidly.
 This vibration actually makes liposuction gentler on the body’s tissues because it loosens fat cells and allows them to be easily suctioned away.
 This specialized cannula allows for smaller incisions and reduced recovery time compared with other liposuction techniques.
 The vibrating tip used in PAL allows for safer liposuction because of its small, precise motions.
 Dr. Hansen can target specific areas without damaging surrounding tissue.

-Because of the vibrating cannula tip, Dr. Hansen does not need to use as much force during a power assisted liposuction because fat cells are more easily released from the body.
+Because of the vibrating cannula tip, Dr. Hansen does not need to use as much force during power-assisted liposuction because fat cells are more easily released from the body.
 This makes PAL useful for treating areas that are notoriously difficult to sculpt, including the inner thighs, belly button area, and male breasts.
-Because the power assisted liposuction procedure takes less time to perform than manual liposuction, patients are less susceptible to complications and safety risks.
+Because the power-assisted liposuction procedure takes less time to perform than manual liposuction, patients are less susceptible to complications and safety risks.

-ProLipo is “laser-assisted tumescent liposuction” and is ideal for reducing fat deposits on any area of the body that holds on to unwanted fat.
+ProLipo® is “laser-assisted tumescent liposuction” and is ideal for reducing fat deposits on any area of the body that holds on to unwanted fat.
 Treatable areas include the chin, neck, upper arms, abdomen, love handles, thighs, bra roll, male breasts, and even knees.
-Tiny incisions are made in the skin, and a small laser is used to first liquify and then gently remove the fat from the area being treated.
+Tiny incisions are made in the skin, and a small laser is used to first liquefy and then gently remove the fat from the area being treated.
 All of this is done using a local anesthetic in a simple outpatient procedure, avoiding a costly hospital stay.
-Unlike traditional liposuction, the FDA approved ProLipo procedure is minimally invasive and does not involve bleeding, stitches, or trauma.
+Unlike traditional liposuction, the FDA-approved ProLipo® procedure is minimally invasive and does not involve bleeding, stitches, or trauma.
 Bruising is minimal.
 Downtime is only two to three days, and results are evident within one week.
 Tumescent liposuction has an unprecedented safety profile and allows for the safe and efficient removal of both deep and superficial excess layers of fat.
-Patients will experience little discomfort, faster recovery, and improved cosmetic results.
+Patients will experience a little discomfort, faster recovery, and improved cosmetic results.

 Renuvion cosmetic technology is a revolutionary procedure that tightens and rejuvenates loose skin without the need for invasive surgery or extended downtime.
 This technology tightens the skin unlike any other treatment on the market.
 Renuvion is a procedure used after liposuction to tighten the skin, complimenting the fat-removal treatment.
 This treatment is great for men and women who are frustrated with loose skin or after liposuction.